rueedlinger/ev3dev-python-robot/python/README.md

-# ev3dev python code
+# Robot challenges (ev3dev python code)

-This are the ev3dev python examples which gives you a basic abstraction for a driving robot.
-The examples are for different challenges.
+The following ev3dev python examples will give you good start for a simple autonomous driving robot.
+The examples in this project are for different robot challenges like:

+- hide and seek
+- robot sumo
+- follow a line
+- avoid obstacles (or simple maze runner)

+## Get started
+All the code examples are based on a simple abtsratcion framework for ev3dev.
+You can use these examples to get started quickly.
-The *ev3robot* module is a simple abstraction for a baisc robot.
-This module conatins simple commands like turn, forward, backward, brake, etc.
+We provide you in this project the *ev3robot* python module.
+This module is a simple abstraction for a  simple autonomous driving robot.
+This module contains simple commands like turn, forward, backward, brake, etc.

 ```python

     from ev3dev.auto import *

     import python.ev3robot.logic as logic